PostOShare/IdentityWebApi/README.md

   }
   ```

-- 400 - Not found or data is invalid
+- 400 - Invalid request, Invalid username and/or password (User does not exist)
 - 500 - An internal error occurred

   **Response body**